The Satin Slipper

 The Satin Slipper (Le Soulier de satin) is a long play by the French dramatist and poet Paul Claudel, written in 1929.
-It was first performed on stage in 1943, in a production by Claudel and Jean-Louis Barrault.
-Its run time is roughly eleven hours.
+It was first performed on stage in 1943 (abridged), in a production by Claudel and Jean-Louis Barrault.
+Its full running time is roughly eleven hours.

-Nowadays it is rarely staged, because of its extreme length and its challenging production requirements.
-It was made into a film in 1985 by the Portuguese director Manoel de Oliveira.

 Plot summary

 The scene is set during the Renaissance at the time of the conquistadors.
 The play is a love story dominated by the ideas of sin and redemption and the various characters, some divine and some comic, frequently engage in a dialogue as though between Heaven and Earth.

 Productions

-Full-length productions were staged in Paris and the Avignon Festival and most recently by Olivier Py at the Théâtre de l'Odéon in Paris in 2009.
+Nowadays it is rarely staged, because of its extreme length and its challenging production requirements.
+Full-length productions were staged in Paris, and the Avignon Festival in 1987, and by Olivier Py at the Théâtre de l'Odéon in Paris in 2009.

+It was made into a seven-hour film in 1985 by the Portuguese director Manoel de Oliveira.

+In May 2021 an opera version by Marc-André Dalbavie received its premiere at the Paris Opera, with a libretto by Raphaèle Fleury.